apache/incubator-weex-site/source/references/weex-variable.md

 weex.weex.isRegisteredModule(moduleName: string, methodName: string): boolean
 ```

-It can only be used to check the compatibility of the specific module or method, not support components.
+It can only be used to check compatibility of a specific module or method.

 ```js
 weex.isRegisteredModule('stream') // true